yig/GMU-CS425/README.md

 Finally, this is a good time to mention that I recommend a proper logging library rather than outputting to `std::cout` and `std::cerr`.
 You have a lot of options.
 I used [spdlog](https://github.com/gabime/spdlog).
 That way I can do things like: `spdlog::error( "Failed to create a window." );` or `spdlog::info( "Calling UpdateCallback()." );`.
 To use spdlog, you have to include it (`#include "spdlog/spdlog.h"`) and add it to your `xmake.lua` (`add_requires("spdlog")` near the top and `add_packages("spdlog")` in your `illengine` target).

-You have reached the second checkpoint.
-Commit your code to your git repository.
+**You have reached the second checkpoint.** Commit your code to your git repository.
 Upload it for grading.
 Run `xmake clean` and then zip your entire directory.
+This checkpoint should contain:

+* A graphics manager class that creates a window
+* A game engine class that starts up the graphics manager and runs a game loop 60 times per second
+* `demo/helloworld.cpp` modified to create an engine

 ---